CelloSerenity/alts-redir/README.md

 Pretty nice, huh?

+>[!NOTE]
-Note: The URL format and asset links will not be modified in a way that breaks site functionality or requires action on your end.
+>The URL format and asset links should never be modified in a way that breaks site functionality or requires action on your end.
 In addition, I don't see github.io being deprecated anytime soon, so the hosted page is expected to remain available.

 ---